Goochh/CS50-Final-project/finalproject/README.md

 # PermaBulk
 #### Video Demo:  <URL HERE>
 #### Description: My final project for CS50 is "PermaBulk" a python-flask web app for fitness program tracking.

+### After creating an account PermaBulk lets you choose a fitness program.
+The chosen program with it's given exercises, sets and reps gets displayed on the "My Program" page.
+On this page you can input the sets and reps you do during a workout and then press the button for an in page timer.
+After completing a workout by pressing the "Finish Workout" button your performance gets stored in the database to build upon the next time you have this specific day in your workout.
+By finishing a workout the database gets updated so now your next workout is ready for you on the "My Workout" page.
+Additionally there is a one rep max calculator, a recipe page and a statistics page to help you on your fitness journey.

 ## Technologies Used